BIU-NLP/iFACETSUM/README.md

 The InterExp project code and data.
 Includes the evaluation framework for session collection and measurement, the QFSE baseline systems (server and web application), data files, and crowdsourcing resources.

+Resources for the paper: [Evaluating Interactive Summarization: an Expansion-Based Framework](https://arxiv.org/abs/2009.08380)

 ## General Info
 Purpose of Interactive Expansion-Based Summarization: